MoniPar/tailors_thimble/README.md

 </details>

-As a whole, I found using the Agile Methodology of great benefit as it helped me organise the development of my project better.
-Although I didn't give myself a specific duration for each iteration, it helped me also organise my time better.
+As a whole, I found using the Agile Methodology of great benefit as it helped me to better organise the development of my project.
+Although I didn't give myself a specific duration for each iteration, it helped me to also manage my time better.
 It also felt good to tick off the Tasks while working on a User Story and placing it in the 'Done' column when it was completed.

 [Back To Top](#table-of-contents)